seven1m/lydia/README.md

 # Airball

-This is a toy language I am creating using the Ruby library [Parslet](http://kschiess.github.com/parslet/) and the C library [peg/leg](http://piumarta.com/software/peg/).
-Airball uses Parslet's [Transformation](http://kschiess.github.com/parslet/transform.html) library to convert flat Ruby hashes into Airball class instances.
+This is a toy language I am creating using Ruby and the C library [peg/leg](http://piumarta.com/software/peg/).

-I knew nothing about grammars, parsers, or the like before I started this project, and am learning as I go. **Again, this is a toy language and not meant for real work.**

-The language is taking shape as I learn.
-For now, it's starting to resemble a **functional language**.
+The language is taking shape as I learn, and **not meant for real work**.
+For now, it's starting to resemble a functional language.

 ## Syntax